apache/cordova-plugin-device/doc/index.md

     // Depending on the device, a few examples are:
     //   - "Android"
     //   - "BlackBerry 10"
+    //   - Browser:         returns "MacIntel" on Mac
+    //                      returns "Win32" on Windows
     //   - "iOS"
     //   - "WinCE"
     //   - "Tizen"